prewdigy/ELK-stack-project/README.md

 | Webserver1:2 | No                  | 10.0.0.4             |
 | Elk Stack    | Yes                 | 76.105.177.40        |

-### Elk Configuration
+## Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it reduces the cost of labor, simplifies and speeds up the integration process when new machines/equipment is purchased, reduces human error, and increases disaster recory speed
+No configuration was performed manually, which is advantageous because it reduces the cost of labor, simplifies and speeds up the integration process when new machines/equipment are purchased, reduces human error, and increases disaster recory speed.

+The playbook implements the following tasks:
 -

-The playbook implements the following tasks:
+-
 -   _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - ...
 - ...